GBdeMiranda/DataChallenge_Santander/README.md

 A dashboard with the obtained analysis can be viewed at: https://sites.google.com/view/meixplica

-The code explore datasets and web scrap dynamic content to collect and present informations to the micro and medium enterpreneuers in Brazil.
+The code explore datasets and web do scraping in dynamic contents to collect and present informations to the micro and medium enterpreneurs in Brazil.

 ## Authors
 * **André Carrara**     [Linkedin](https://www.linkedin.com/in/andr%C3%A9-carrara-273485187/)